-We take every precaution to maintain the wellness of each student in our program.
-The first step in keeping our students healthy is to require that children have a recent physical exam and all necessary immunizations shots.
+We take every precaution to maintain health and safety of each student in our program.
+The first step in keeping our students healthy is to require that children have a recent physical exam and all necessary immunizations.

 Our staff members have immediate contact with children when they enter our school in order to detect any noticeable health conditions.
-Staff members are required to take annual training in infectious disease control and universal precautions for the transmission of diseases.
+Staff members take annual training in infectious disease control and universal precautions for the transmission of diseases, per state regulations.
 Additionally, students and staff are required to wash their hands regularly throughout the day in order to prevent the spread of germs.

 Even with all the precautions we take, viruses and other illnesses will still exist in a school environment.
 If a child contracts a communicable disease, the school will post a note at the front entrance.
 The note will state what illness has been contracted, the common symptoms of the illness, and the approximate incubation period.

 If a child has a known medical condition (asthma, allergies, diabetes, etc.) parents are required to note the condition in the enrollment form.
 Teachers should also be notified of the steps to take if a problem occurs while the child is at school.

 If a child exhibits any of these conditions while at school, the child’s parents will be notified to come and remove their child from the school until the above conditions no longer apply.
 While waiting to be picked up, the child may rest in a quiet area in order to minimize exposure to the rest of their class.